 When Should You Apply for Medicare?

-If you already receive Social Security benefits
+If you already receive Social Security benefits:

-If you are not yet receiving Social Security benefits
+If you are not yet receiving Social Security benefits:

 How to Apply for Medicare

 You can apply online or sign up by calling Social Security at 1-800-772-1213.
-If you're still working at 65, read on to find out how it works.
+If you're still working at 65, here's how it works.

-If you are still working, age 65 or older, and covered by group health insurance
+If you are still working, age 65 or older, and covered by group health insurance:

-Your group health plan usually becomes secondary at this point, with Medicare paying first, then your group plan paying second.
-At age 65, unless your benefits department specifically tells you otherwise, you should apply for Medicare Part A even if you are still working.If you did not apply for Medicare yet, do so as soon as possible.
+When you turn 65, you should enroll in Medicare Part A even if you have health insurance from an employer.
+If you aren't sure, check with your benefits department.
+Your group health plan usually becomes the secondary payor, with Medicare paying first.
+Unless your benefits department specifically tells you otherwise, you should apply for Medicare Part A.If you have not applied for Medicare yet, do so as soon as possible.

-If you have Medicare Part A, and now need to start Part B
+If you have Medicare Part A, and now need to start Part B: